 2. Aquatic

-The term aqua means water, and it should provide a clear clue as to what you can find in this habitat.
+The term aqua means water, which should provide a clear clue as to what you can find in this habitat.
 Aquatic habitats are officially defined as rivers, lakes, wetlands, and lagoons – ones where the water concentration is less than 1%.

-Simply, aquatic biomes have a lot of water – and exist in smaller capacities too.
+Simply, aquatic biomes have a lot of water and exist in smaller capacities.
 A small pool of water is just as much of an aquatic ecosystem as the larger river near your house!

-Aquatic habitats can be found all over the world, though they are distinguished from Marine habitats in two ways.
+Aquatic habitats can be found worldwide, though they are distinguished from Marine habitats in two ways.
 First, the salt concentration of a marine habitat is high – and second, the concentration of a marine habitat is higher than that of an aquatic one.

 See Related: Is Rainwater Harvesting Worth It?